ddttom/doc2web/docs/prd.md

 - Support international and multilingual content
 - Provide an intuitive interface for both individual and batch processing
 - Create organized output that mirrors the original directory structure
+- Accurately extract and render complex document elements like TOC and hierarchical lists

 ## 2. Target Users